Opportunities for Pilot Projects in Cancer Disparities Research

 - Each research project can request a budget of up to $50,000 for one year.

 - Research projects should be completed within one year.

-- Innovative project from a Case Comprehensive Cancer Center member.
+- Strong investigative teams of Case Comprehensive Cancer Center members.

 - While investigators can be collaborators on multiple applications, only one application will be accepted per lead PI.

 - All funds for shared resources must use Case Comprehensive Cancer Center shared resources, when available, rather than shared resources at institutions outside Cleveland unless a specific justification for use of another shared resources is submitted and approved.

 Contact email@example.com or John Pounardjian at 216.368.0846 with any questions.

 Request for Proposals for Case CCC Funding for Pilot/Phase I Clinical Trials

 The Case CCC is encouraging investigators to submit Letters of Intent (LOI) for Early Phase Clinical Research Support (EPCRS) funding.
 These in-house funds are available for the conduct of early phase clinical trials of relatively short duration.
 Priority will be given to trials which are developed jointly between UH and CCF with planned accrual at both institutions.